RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Law Society of New South Wales v Harvey
         - the duty to act in good faith elements:
           - the lawyer must not permit their own interests to override those of the client
-            - the client’s interests are paramount;
+            - the client's interests are paramount;
           - the nature of the lawyer's interest must be fully disclosed to the client;
           - Where a conflict of interest can be avoided, it should be avoided;
             - where a conflict of interest nevertheless remains, the lawyer should advise the client to obtain independent legal advice,
-            - or consider withdrawing from the transaction; and the lawyer's interests have the potential to abuse the client’s position
+            - or consider withdrawing from the transaction; and the lawyer's interests have the potential to abuse the client's position
           - Practitioner acts honestly and with diligence
   - Duty of confidence - confidentiality
     - Lake bodies pleasant case
     -  Newman v Phillips Fox barriers to act for a former client
       - breach of a duty of confidence;
       - breach of a duty of loyalty;and
-      - the court's inherent jurisdiction over the conduct of solicitors as officers of the court”
+      - the court's inherent jurisdiction over the conduct of solicitors as officers of the court"
     - See duty of disclosure
-- ASCR  summary for this exam, other’s not that important
+- ASCR  summary for this exam, other's not that important
   - 3
     - Paramount duty to the court and the administration of justice
   - 4